Maria (2019 film)

-Maria is a 2019 Filipino action film directed by Pedring Lopez and written by Pedring Lopez and Yz Carbonell.
+Maria is a 2019 Filipino action thriller film directed by Pedring Lopez and written by Pedring Lopez and Yz Carbonell.
 The plot revolves around Maria (Cristine Reyes), a former hired assassin who now lives a happy home life.
 But things are about to change when she is spotted by someone from her past.

 The film was produced by Viva Films in partnership with streaming site Netflix.
 It was released in theaters nationwide on March 27, 2019.

 Premise

 Maria (Cristine Reyes) is a former hired assassin who now lives a happy home life.
 But things turn for the worse when her former boyfriend and partner-in-crime, Kaleb (Ivan Padilla), finds her and tries to turn her over to her former self again.